gahtan-syarif/Pentanomial-Ordo/README.md

 This is a Python script that calculates the pentanomial elo ratings of chess engines/players in a tournament using a similar methodology to [Ordo](https://github.com/michiguel/Ordo).
 Ratings are calculated using an [optimization algorithm](https://en.wikipedia.org/wiki/Limited-memory_BFGS) with its error margins being calculated through non-parametric [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)).
 How to use:
+- This script only works for tournaments where games are played in pairs where each engine/player swaps colors.
 - Required Python dependencies: numpy, scipy
 - Run the command: `python calculateratings.py --pgnfile FILE` or `python calculateratings.py --pgnfile FILE1 FILE2 FILE3 ...` for multiple PGN's.
 - To automatically input all PGN files within a directory, use the argument `--pgndirectory DIRECTORY`.